-It is better to hire one excellent and highly-qualified therapists than to work with a low-cost, poorly-qualified team.
-Ideally, we recommend finding a HAES-oriented therapist who has been certified by the IAEDP and has at least 5 years of clinical experience working specifically with eating disorders.
+It is better to hire one excellent and highly-qualified therapist or registered dietitian than to work with a low-cost, poorly-qualified team.
+Ideally, we recommend finding a weight-neutral therapist who has been certified by the IAEDP and has at least 5 years of clinical experience working specifically with eating disorders.

 2. Create a budget